 Based on preliminary design information, it is anticipated the LTSCI building would include a full basement and a partial sub-basement that would require excavations up to 35 feet below the existing grade.
-The CEMH building is anticipated to include a partial basement that would require excavations up to 25 feet below the existing grade and the CEMH parking garage is anticipated to include a sub-grade parking level that would require excavations up to 15 feet below the existing grade.
-The proposed LTSCI and CEMH buildings would include short tunnel sections connecting to the existing utility tunnel that runs east-west from Building 2 to Building 70 (Energy Center).
+The CEMH building is anticipated to include a partial basement that would require excavations up to 25 feet below the existing grade and the CEMH parking garage is anticipated to include a sub-grade parking level that would require excavations up to 15 feet below the existing utility tunnel that runs east-west from Building 2 to Building 70 (Energy Center).
 The utility tunnel connections would require excavations up to 30 feet below the existing grade.
 The Dallas VAMC is underlain by shallow bedrock identified as Austin Chalk (limestone).
 As such, excavation and removal of shallow rock would likely be required for the proposed building construction, particularly for excavations greater than 10 feet bgs.
 However, the Terracon Geotechnical Report indicated that standard bedrock removal practices (breaker hoes and large dozers with single tooth rippers) are likely to be effective in the removal of bedrock.
 No rock blasting is anticipated.